SouthGreenPlatform/tutorials/_pages/bioanalysis/polymorphism.md

 0 + 0 with mate mapped to a different chr (mapQ>=5)
 {% endhighlight %}

+##### Getting some stats from _bam_ file with `samtools idxstats`

 {% highlight bash %}
-samtools idxstats file.PICARDTOOLSSORT.bam
+$ samtools idxstats file.PICARDTOOLSSORT.bam
-{% endhighlight %}

-The output is TAB-delimited with each line consisting of reference sequence name, sequence length, # mapped reads and # unmapped reads.
-It is written to stdout.
+#The output is TAB-delimited with each line consisting of reference sequence name, sequence length, # mapped reads and # unmapped reads. # It is written to stdout.

-{% highlight bash %}
 Chromosome_8.1	7978604	2274010	0
 Chromosome_8.2	8319966	2274086	0
 Chromosome_8.3	6606598	1774006	0